-Poland is a central European country with a troubled past.
 Having existed between the empires of Lithuania and Austria-Hungary, then between Germany and Russia - Poland has literally been wiped off the map twice.
-Hence the Polish flag is 50% white (peace) and 50% red (blood), a reminder that peace and national identity must be fought for.
-And no offense to my Polish friends, but Poland is a great place for a diet, for Polish food is not very tasty.
+After World War II, Poland became a communist state under the Soviets until the late 20th century.
+In Polish, Poland is called "Polska", which means "The Land of Fields", coming from the word "pole" meaning "a field".
+And no offense to my Polish friends, but Polish food is not very tasty.
 Any city with high crime levels should serve Polish food to the criminals, the crime rate will quickly come down.

 Update 2023: I was forced to give Polish food another try, and it's actually not that bad.